jbcodeforce/aws-studies/docs/analytics/index.md

 Dashboard tool, serverless, machine learning powered BI service.

+Two type of persona: dashboard developers and end-users (read-only on the dashboard).

 Integrated with RDS, Aurora, Athena, S3, RedShift, OpenSearch, Timestream, with Saleforce, Jira...
 It can integrate to any JDBC compliant database.
 It can import CSV, XLSX, JSON, TSV files and log files.

 If data is imported inside QuickSight, it uses in memory computation using SPICE (Super-fast, Parallel, In-memory Calculation Engine) engine.